Gamethread: Guardians at White Sox

-The White Sox (14-13) will look to keep the good times rolling as they host the Guardians (14-14).
-The South Siders enter with a six-game win streak, easily their longest of the young season.
-This will be the beginning of a seven-game home stand for the White Sox, who will also host the Yankees (20-8) this week.
+The White Sox (14-14) will try to start a new win streak against the Guardians (15-14).
+The South Siders nearly won their seventh consecutive game on Monday, but the Guardians made an enormous comeback.
+Tuesday night’s game will be the second of a seven-game home stand for the White Sox.

-The White Sox and Guardians have played three games against each other this season.
-Those three games were played in Cleveland, and they went quite poorly for the White Sox.
-In that series, the Guardians won all three games, outscoring the White Sox by a score of 19-5.
-The South Siders can only go up from there.
+Lucas Giolito will start on the mound for the South Siders.
+Giolito enters this game with a 3.20 ERA, a 3.29 xERA, and a 3.69 FIP.
+As a result of his strong performance, he is a 0.5-fWAR pitcher in 19 2⁄3 innings of work.
+Giolito’s most recent start was at Wrigley Field, when he allowed two early home runs but recovered nicely.
+He finished with 10 strikeouts and only two walks in five and two-thirds innings, allowing three runs on three hits.
+The White Sox won that game by a score of 4-3.

-Michael Kopech will start on the mound for the White Sox.
-He is off to a fast start this season, as he enters with a 1.17 ERA, a 3.18 xERA, and a 2.64 FIP.
-As a result, he is already a 0.6-fWAR pitcher through 23 innings.
+Cal Quantrill, 27, will be the starting pitcher for the Guardians.
+Quantrill has a 3.54 ERA, but luck has been on his side, as his xERA (4.94) and FIP (4.05) are much higher.
+Despite that gap, Quantrill has been fairly productive for Cleveland, as he has already accumulated 0.3 fWAR in 28 innings.
+Quantrill has not faced the White Sox in 2022, but last year, the White Sox struggled against him.
+Quantrill had a 1.10 ERA in 16 1⁄3 innings against the South Siders last year.
+The White Sox slashed only .230/.329/.312 during those 16 1⁄3 innings, and they only managed three extra-base hits (two doubles and a home run).

 Here are tonight’s starting lineups: